pphili/group-theory-projections/README.md

 For visualization puposes the variable `view[x,y,z]` is an interpolation of the projected data that can be easily plotted

 ## Python Version
 This version of the script can be used to output the each basis state of a representation of a group given an intial arbitrary linear combination of all basis states.
 This is done by implementing the group-theoretic projection operators defined in Dresselhaus, M. S., Dresselhaus, G., & Jorio, A. (2007).
 Group theory: application to the physics of condensed matter.
 Springer Science & Business Media, Chapter 4.
-There are two files required to perform the projections, reps.py and projection.py.
+There are two files required to perform the projections, projection.py and a file containing the matrices necessary to construct the projection operators which we call reps.py.

 ### reps.py
 The reps.py script should contain all the matrices required for the projections.
 All matrices should be stored as numpy arrays. `R` should be a list of numpy arrays determining the transformation of the coordinate system under the operations of the group, `wD12` should be a list of numpy arrays describing the transformation of a spinor under the operations of the group and finally, `G` should be the representation for which we want the basis states.
 You can also include a list of `labels` for each basis state in the representation.
 The default for the `labels` will be numbers starting from 0.
 The ordering of the lists matters as each group element should have the same index in each list.

-As an example, reps.py contains the appropriate matrices to perform the projections onto the four basis states of the \Gamma_8 representation of the tetrahedral double group.
+As an example, G8Td.py is the reps.py file that contains the appropriate matrices to perform the projections onto the four basis states of the \Gamma_8 representation (G8) of the tetrahedral (Td) double group.
 In this case, the labels represent heavy-hole and light-hole states.
 ```
 labels = ['HHd', 'LHd', 'LHu', HHu']
 ```